department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

                                                 └────────────────────────┘
 ```

 The `ChangeHearingRequestTypeTask` will be assigned to the BVA organization by default.
-It will not be visible in any task queue (by overwriting the `Task` model's `hide_from_queue_table_view` method to return `true`).
+It will not be visible in any task queue (by overwriting the inherited `hide_from_queue_table_view` method to return `true`).
 It will have two actions available on it: "Convert hearing to video", and "Convert hearing to virtual".

 ### A user takes an action on the task

+Selecting "Convert heraing to video" on the task will present the user with a simple confirmation modal, as described in [#12826](https://github.com/department-of-veterans-affairs/caseflow/issues/12826).

-Selecting either action on the task will present the user with a confirmation form, as described in [#12826](https://github.com/department-of-veterans-affairs/caseflow/issues/12826).
+Selecting "Convert hearing to virtual" on the task will present the user with a confirmation form, as described in [#12826](https://github.com/department-of-veterans-affairs/caseflow/issues/12826).
 That form will have a text area field for notes, and a submission button.

-Submitting the form will cause the following steps to happen.
+Submitting the modal or the form will cause the following steps to happen.

 ### The new request type is saved